kids-first/kf-somatic-workflow/README.md

 ### Tips to Run:

-1. For input cram files, be sure to have indexed them beforehand as well.
+1. For input cram files, be sure to have indexed them beforehand

 1. When in doubt, all of our reference files can be obtained from here: https://cavatica.sbgenomics.com/u/kfdrc-harmonization/kf-references/